pavelpicka/vscode-qrun/README.md

 - `groups`: Tasks organized into groups
 - Each task has:
   - `run`: The command to execute
-  - `pre`: Array of task names that should run before this task
+  - `pre`: (optional) Array of task names that should run before this task
   - `cwd`: (optional) Working directory for the task.
 Supports VS Code variables like `${workspaceFolder}`
+  - `oneshot`: (optional) Boolean flag that allows running the task multiple times without stopping.
+Useful for tasks like tests or linting.
+Default is `false`.

 ### Task Dependencies